 Roe v.
 Wade

-In 2007, in a 5–4 decision, the court upheld the federal abortion ban passed by Congress and signed by President Bush in 2003.
+In 2007, in a 5–4 decision, the Supreme Court upheld the federal abortion ban passed by Congress and signed by President Bush in 2003.
 Although Roe v.
 Wade is still the law of the land, the ban criminalizes abortion procedures in the second trimester of pregnancy that doctors say are often the safest and best to protect women's health.
-Thus, the ruling allows politicians to make medical decisions that should be made by women and their doctors.
-Anti-choice legislators are attempting to launch a wave of state abortion bans, in the hope that the new anti-choice court will overturn Roe, leaving a woman’s right to choose safe and legal abortion in the hands of 50 different state legislatures.
+Thus, the ruling allows politicians to make medical decisions that should be made by women in consultation with their families, their faith, and their doctors.
+Meanwhile, anti-women’s health legislators continue to try and chip away at women’s health and rights in the states, in some cases hoping to serve as a direct challenge to Roe.

 As the nation’s leading women’s health care provider and advocate, Planned Parenthood knows firsthand why it’s so critical that women have access to a comprehensive range of reproductive health care services.
 For almost a century, Planned Parenthood health centers have been providing professional, nonjudgmental, and confidential health care and information to keep women healthy and prevent unintended pregnancies.

 To protect their health and the health of their families, women must have access to safe, legal abortion services without interference from politicians.
 From courthouses to statehouses to Capitol Hill, Planned Parenthood works to protect access to health care for women across the country — taking action to ensure that women have access to care, no matter what.